Private Sector Housing

 Caravan Site Licensing

 All caravan sites must be licensed.
-The conditions that we impose as part of this license are based on standard Government guidance but will be changed to make them specific to the site.
+The conditions that we impose as part of this licence are based on standard Government guidance but will be changed to make them specific to the site.

 Further information on standards in housing can be found by clicking on the following link: